Mise à jour

 Météorites de Pribram et Morávka

-Crédit:
+Crédit: Wikimedia

 Lors de l'exposition du 50eme anniversaire de la chute de la météorite de Pribram